MEL can help you test for PFAS contamination in your soil and/or water.

 Hold Time: 14 days

-Preservation: ≤6° C - Use ICE for chilling!
+Preservation: ≤6° C - Only use ICE for chilling!